Democrats Try To Find A Future Post-Obama With Fault Lines Along Economics, Race

 "If we don't start talking about the things that we can do to make it better for all working-class voters, we're bankrupt as a party," Jennings argued.

-Jennings added that working-class whites and blacks are affected by the same financial woes, and the Democratic party needs to start talking about the economy in a way that rises above race.
+Jennings added that working-class whites and blacks are affected by the same financial woes and that the Democratic Party needs to start talking about the economy in a way that rises above race.

 "I mean, I don't think you have to abandon identity politics," Jennings said, "but, at the same token, you have to talk to the issues that motivate the traditional Democratic base, because it's been decades where they feel as if they've been ignored."